Shape-morphing architected sheets with non-periodic cut patterns

 More complex buckling patterns can be obtained by letting both $w_x$ and $w_y$ vary along the sheet, either smoothly or abruptly.
+In these cases, a sufficient condition to obtain buckled surfaces is the presence of auxetic islands surrounded by unstretchable and non-auxetic regions.
+As an example, we study the sheet in Fig.~\ref{fig:nonperiodic}(a1);

-As an example, we study a sheet comprising two stretchable and auxetic islands surrounded by unstretchable and non-auxetic regions, see Figure~\ref{fig:nonperiodic}(b1).
-This geometry induces strong geometric incompatibilities: when the sheet is stretched, the auxetic islands tend to swell in the transverse direction.
-This swelling is prevented by the surrounding stiff regions, and compressive in-plane stress appears, as confirmed by the FE simulations in Figure~\ref{fig:nonperiodic}(b2).
-Ultimately, this leads to a buckling pattern made up of two domes localized on the auxetic islands, see Figure~\ref{fig:nonperiodic}(b2).
-As another example, we study the response of a sheet with a more complex cut pattern obtained by varying both $w_x$ and $w_y$ sinusoidally along both the horizontal and vertical directions.
-The experimental results in (c2) and (c3), corresponding to actuation at the structures' corners or boundary mid-points, respectively, show markedly different wrinkle patterns, thereby highlighting the role of the applied force in selecting the pattern.
-Finally, in Figure~\ref{fig:nonperiodic}(d1-d2), we show the response of a sheet featuring a C-shaped auxetic region separated from the rest of the sheet, which is unstretchable, by a sharp boundary.
+when stretched as indicated by the arrows, the two auxetic islands tend to swell biaxially, resulting in strong geometric incompatibilities.
+This swelling is prevented by the surrounding stiff regions, compressive in-plane stresses arise, and two domes localized on the auxetic islands appear; this is shown numerically and experimentally in Fig.~\ref{fig:nonperiodic}(a2). {Note that, for this particular cut pattern, a similar buckled shape can be obtained by replacing point loads with distributed boundary loads (see SI).} As another example, we study the response of a sheet with a more complex cut pattern obtained by varying both $w_x$ and $w_y$ sinusoidally along both the horizontal and vertical directions.
+The experimental results in (b2) and (b3), corresponding to actuation at the structures' corners or boundary mid-points, respectively, show markedly different wrinkle patterns, thereby highlighting the role of the applied force in selecting the pattern.
+Finally, in Fig.~\ref{fig:nonperiodic}(c1-c2), we show the response of a sheet featuring a C-shaped auxetic region inserted into an unstretchable sheet.
 In this case, pulling the specimen as indicated by the orange arrows leads to wrinkles localized along the C-like domain.
 The wavelength of the wrinkles is comparable to the width of the C-shaped domain.
 These examples show that the buckling patterns can be tailored by engineering the sheet's local properties through the maps of $w_x$ and $w_y$, and by choosing the points of application of the load.

-Our approach can be extended to solids of revolution.
+Similar principles can be extended to solids of revolution.
 For example, we pattern a sheet by varying $w_x$ and $w_y$ in vertical stripes, alternating regions of auxetic and not-auxetic behavior.
 We then roll the sheet, forming a tube, and pull on its ends.
-The applied tractions force the tube to expand at prescribed, auxetic sections and to contract at others~{\cite{Liu_SOFTMATTER_2018}}, see Figure~\ref{fig:last}(a).
+The applied tractions force the tube to expand at prescribed, auxetic sections and to contract at others~{\cite{Liu_SOFTMATTER_2018}}, see Fig.~\ref{fig:last}(a).